Netis/cloud-probe/USAGE.md

   -i [ --interface ] NIC          interface to capture packets -B [ --bind_device ] BIND       send GRE packets from this binded
+                                  device.(Not available on Windows) -M [ --pmtudisc_option ] MTU    Select Path MTU Discovery strategy.
+                                  pmtudisc_option may be either do (prohibit
+                                  fragmentation, even local one), want (do
+                                  PMTU discovery, fragment locally when packet
-                                  device.(Not available on Windows) -f [ --pcapfile ] PATH          specify pcap file for offline mode, mostly for test
+                                  size is large), or dont (do not set DF flag) -f [ --pcapfile ] PATH          specify pcap file for offline mode, mostly for test
   -r [ --remoteip ] IPs           set gre remote IPs, seperate by ',' Example: